yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ### Approve to requests - POST
 #### Endpoint: `/api/properties/requests/:id/approve`
-This endpoint approves a request with a given ID and creates a new transaction for it.
-A transaction is a record of a completed deal between owners and renters for a property.
+To approve a rental request, users with the "owner" role can access this endpoint.
+It involves assigning a unique ID to the request and creating a transaction for it.
+A transaction is a record of a completed deal between property owners and renters.

 #### Request Parameters